saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 ### Equals and GetHashCode

-We use <MudSelect> from `MudBlazor` library to display navigations, and there are requirement when not primitive type was used.
+We use `MudSelect` control from `MudBlazor` library to display navigations, and there are requirement when not primitive type was used.
-To compare custom types between each other you need to override `Equals` and `GetHashCode` methods.
+To compare custom types between each other you need to override `Equals` and `GetHashCode` methods on entites that used as navigations.
+It needs for displaying selected navigatons on the control.

 For example: